theforeman/theforeman.org/contribute.md

 official code repository](https://github.com/theforeman) is located on GitHub.
 All changes are made in the `develop` branch.

+There is a tool called [Forklift](https://github.com/theforeman/forklift) that can be used to automate deploying Foreman development environments.

 #### Supported Ruby versions
 In general the latest Ruby should work.
 However if you are just starting out, you may want to develop against one of the versions that we test against to reduce the chances of you hitting an unexpected issue, although this is not required.